forcedotcom/pub-sub-api/java/README.md

 # Pub/Sub API Java Examples

 ## Overview
-This directory contains some simple Java Examples that can be used with the Pub/Sub API.
+This directory contains some Java examples that can be used with the Pub/Sub API.
 These examples range from generic Publish and Subscribe, processing CustomEventHeaders in change events and also a specific example of updating the Salesforce Account standard object.
 It is important to note that these examples are not performance tested nor are they production ready.
 They are meant to be used as a learning resource or a starting point to understand the flows of each of the Remote Procedure Calls (RPCs) of Pub/Sub API.
 There are some limitations to these examples as well mentioned below.

 ## Project Structure
 In the `src/main` directory of the project, you will find several sub-directories as follows: